-As always, when determining whether to dispense a prescription a member must evaluate the prescription as a whole.
-In addition to assessing the prescriber’s method of authorizing the prescription, members must consider the content of the prescription and its appropriateness, given the patient’s condition and prescription history.
-If, upon assessing the prescription as a whole, members are unsure of a prescription’s authenticity or appropriateness, it is the responsibility of the member to confirm the prescription with the prescriber.
+As always, when determining whether to dispense a prescription a registrant must evaluate the prescription as a whole.
+In addition to assessing the prescriber’s method of authorizing the prescription, registrants must consider the content of the prescription and its appropriateness, given the patient’s condition and prescription history.
+If, upon assessing the prescription as a whole, registrants are unsure of a prescription’s authenticity or appropriateness, it is the responsibility of the registrant to confirm the prescription with the prescriber.

 Electronic Prescribing (e-Prescribing)

 Electronic Prescribing is the process of generating, authorizing and transmitting prescriptions from doctors and other prescribers to pharmacists and other dispensers.
 It eliminates hand-written prescriptions by physicians and facilitates the electronic delivery of prescriptions to pharmacies.